community cleanup initiative

 Holmewood & Heath are generating new ideas. from the community which solves the bigger problems

 Why not become part of the team to make our community shine?

 In a bid to help manage how much time a litter pick takes we can assist you in a number of ways.

 1. REQUEST HELP – if your route has suddenly receieved a lot of litter some of the team will come and clean it with you

 2. Report flytipping. send us a few photos and the location and we will contact the right people to get it removed

 3. Report excessive dog poo!
 Again send some pictures and location (nice!) and we will help

 4. Report fly tipping or industrial waste – send photos and location we will let the appropriate people know

-contact us or report any problems using this form
+contact us or report any problems on your cleanup

 or just Say Hello!